29 Things to Do in Amherst, MA: Museums, Nature, Drinks & More

 It’s the perfect history museum for students of all ages as well as history buffs and science lovers.

-Enjoy the Mead Art Museum
+The Mead Art Museum

 Enjoy a morning of fine art at the Mead Art Museum (41 Quadrangle Dr), which holds the fine art collection of Amherst College.